AI-for-Education/fabdata-llm/README.md

 register_models("/path/to/my/custom/models.yaml")
 ```

 The configuration file is particularly useful for configuring other inference providers that provide OpenAI API compatible endpoints.
 For example, providers like Fireworks.ai or OpenRouter can be easily configured.
-It is also useful for supporting different Azure OpenAI deployments, with different endpoints and api keys.
-If you are only interested in setting global api keys for different providers, then the base model configuration is likely enough for your needs, and you can instead set the following environment variables:
+It is also useful for supporting different Azure OpenAI deployments, with different endpoints and API keys.
+If you are only interested in setting global API keys for different providers, then the base model configuration is likely enough for your needs, and you can instead set the following environment variables:

 ```env
 # will apply globally to all models that use the OpenAI API